Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 ## Attached TFC data

 In order to add nutrition, the chisel mode, and a few other things TFC attaches some extra data to the player.
-This can be accessed through a `Player` object through the `.getData()`{: .language-javascript } method which returns a `Map<String, Object>`{: .language-javascript }.
+This can be accessed through a `Player` object through the `.getData()`{: .language-kube } method which returns a `Map<String, Object>`{: .language-kube }.
 TFC's data can be accessed through `tfc:player_data`

 There are several methods to access and modify the state of TFC's additional data